opensafely-core/ehrql/docs/includes/generated_docs/schemas/raw.tpp.md

 National Waiting List Clock Stops

+!!! warning "Access to this table requires the `waiting_list` permission"

+    Access to Waiting List data is usually agreed at the project application stage.
+    If you're unsure as to whether you do or should have access please speak to your co-pilot or to OpenSAFELY support.

 The columns in this table have the same data types as the columns in [the associated database table][wl_clockstops_raw_1].
 The three "pseudo" columns are small exceptions, as they are converted from binary columns to string columns.